hstanda/git-accounts/README.md

 - Basic knowledge of Git and command-line interface (CLI)
 - Git installed on your machine
 - The .ssh directory is at the root directory for the logged-in user
 - knowledge using the command line
+- terminal editor used here is [nano](https://help.ubuntu.com/community/Nano) if using Ubuntu Nano is part of the standard Ubuntu installation, and should be on your system already

 ### Step 1: Create SSH Keys
 Navigate to the SSH directory: